AlfredArouna/domaincheck/README.md

 # domaincheck
-Test a domain for IPv6, DNSSEC, HTTPS and more
+Test a domain for IPv6, DNSSEC, HTTPS, SPF and more

 Prerequisites - Some OS with Apache, PHP, bash, dig and host